100 Things I Learned & Experienced from 1 Year of Travel: A Letter to Myself

 9. You’ll meet a lot of crazy WACKO other travelers.
 People who tell you they are “citizens of the world” or ones that play the guitar in your hostel room while everyone else is in there sleeping…*cue eye roll*.

 10. You’ll miss flights, buses, trains, shared cars, and you’ll FTFO (freak the f*** out), but, everything will work out in the end and you’ll “most likely” make your destination.

-11. You’ll leave with a plan on what countries you want to see and things you’d like to experience, but you’ll basically just realize that as you cross off your bucket list you just keep adding to it.
+11. You’ll also leave with a plan on what countries you want to see and things you’d like to experience.
+But you’ll basically just realize that as you cross off your bucket list you just keep adding to it.

 14. You will realize that the USA has its fair share of problems, but has it pretty good compared to a lot of places in this world.

 15. You’ll book a hostel room and be the only female in a dorm with 13 other men.

 16. You’ll realize that men in most hostels you’ve met are actually really friendly and protective of you.
 They’re usually not creepy or scary.